 It was King Edward VII who first remarked, early in the 20th century, that village signs would add to travellers’ interest as they made their way around villages of the sprawling Sandringham Estate, the North Norfolk country retreat of the royals.
 He subsequently commissioned four from the Princess Alexandra School of Carving, and another three were added later.

 This charming idea was promoted more widely by Prince Albert, Duke of York (later George VI) in a 1920 speech to the Royal Academy.
 This in turn led to a popular newspaper, The Daily Mail, setting up a prize-winning competition for village sign designs.

-Back in Norfolk, art teacher Harry Carter of Hamond's Grammar School, was approached to carve a sign for his home town of Swaffham, little realising that with that first effort, he started a ball rolling that would not stop until he was an old man who had made in excess of 200!
+Back in Norfolk, art teacher Harry Carter of Hamond's Grammar School was approached to carve a sign for his home town of Swaffham, little realising that with that first effort, he started a ball rolling that would not stop until he was an old man who had made in excess of 200 of them!